bernardpeh/Create-Your-Own-Blockchain-From-Scratch/manuscript/Chapter_02.md

 curl http://localhost:3001/getBalance/bob
 ```

+Q5.
 Did you see any problems with alice sending 40 tokens to bob?
-How do you fix it?
+How do we fix it?

 ## Resources